Alphaam/Capstone/README.md

 2. I committed some time to learning Unity over the past week.
 My initial impression is that it might be a bit more complicated than I will need for this specific project as the primary things I wish to spend time creating are 2D animations and sound.
 I will continue to spend time learning Unity while I also continue to look at other simpler options before I make a final decision about the software I will use.

+## Progress Report for September 27th

+This week I focused on an element of my project that I am certain will make it into the final version of my capstone: 2D animation.
+I decided on this primarily because I was feeling overwhelmed by decisions concerning the technology I wanted to use.
+It felt as though I was being guided by the technology and not what I am actually interested in.

+I am relatively new to animation.
+All I have done so-far animation-wise was from solo exploring and not from any structured learning.
+Because I am anticipating that this animation will be the longest one I have ever made and one that requires a lot more intention, I decided to start learning some basics.

+I decided to first learn about walk-cycles.
+I notice that I always avoid walk-cycles in the animations that I make because it feels daunting and I can usually get away with it by making my characters fly or float.
+I know I want my character to walk in this animation and this is an animation tool I want to learn.
+I, therefore begun watching YouTube videos from creators I feel comfortable with that teach 2D animation.
+Some of the videos I used include the following:

+In practicing, I begun with creating a walk cycle using a rough sketch of my character and a template I found online.
+This is what it looked like.

+After this, I worked on developing my character a bit more since I only had a rough idea of what she would look like.
+In developing the character, I first had to research the colour palette I wanted to use.
+Here, I found that because my story would have a lot to do with nature (trees, lizards, gardens) then the colour palette should have an earth tone overall.
+However, the story is also about how one develops fear, so the earth-tone would have to be a bit dark.
+I ended up deciding on the colour palette below:

+After this, I went ahead and started ideating details of my character.
+The front and side view of the character can be seen below:

+The concept of the character is a play on my mother’s name: Rose.
+So, the character is a being in a rose-flower dress.
+It is also a play on the fact that my mother would always hear that her “head is in the clouds” so my character’s head is a cloud.

+Although I like the character, I do want to develop it a bit further since I feel as though it might be a little too literal.

+After developing my character, I wanted to experiment with the kinematics of this rose dress.
+I want it to follow the walking motion in a way that is delicate yet intentional.
+I attempted to do so as seen below:

+I am not satisfied with this version and I intend on working on it a bit more.